zopar/pyflask-mini/README.md

 kubectl apply -f deployment.yaml
 ```
 Deployment.yaml contains, the Deployment part, Service and Nginx-ingress
+Warning: We use latest just becayuse this is an example.
+It is not for production use.

 Wait a while and take the external ip
 ```